ABOUT COPPER KELLY

 Copper Kelly is a country singer, guitarist, sound engineer, producer and podcaster from Wexford in Ireland.

-Copper began playing guitar at 12 years old, joining different rock and metal bands over the years, most notably the pub band Free Reign and the Indie rock band Kings in Disguise.
+Copper began playing guitar at 12 years old, joining different rock bands over the years, most notably the pub band Free Reign and the Indie rock band Kings in Disguise.

 Copper got his first taste of the Irish country scene when, in 2009, her got a few weeks work experience as a sound engineer in Roseland Studios in Moate, Athlone with Seamo Cullinane where he sat in on recording sessions for Foster and Allen and Triona Moore.

 Copper began producing his own country music in 2017 after he had just left a job in Loftus Hall, when he happened to meet songwriter Dympna Walsh, who handed him lyrics to the song that came to be Don’t Steal This Moment.